 Contact A Data Security Lawyer

 The Massachusetts data breach law is just one of many digital security laws that have been enacted by state legislatures across the country.
-Anyone doing business over the Internet must comply with all of them.
-Keeping current with online privacy and data security laws is your responsibility and not that of your service provider.
+Anyone doing business over the Internet must comply with them all.
+Keeping current with online privacy and data security laws is your responsibility, not necessarily the host’s or domain registrar’s.

-If you have questions about the Massachusetts Data Breach law or other online privacy questions, get in touch with us today.
+If you have questions about the Massachusetts Data Breach law or other online privacy questions, get in touch today.